facebookresearch/fairscale/docs/source/tutorials/slowmo_ddp.rst

 SlowMo, the models on the different nodes are no longer kept in sync after each iteration, which leads to the optimization dynamics being affected.
-The end result is close to the results of Distributed Data Parallel, but is not exactly the same. but Let's suppose that your trainer looks like:
+The end result is close to the results of Distributed Data Parallel, but is not exactly the same.
+Let's suppose that your trainer looks like:

 .. code-block:: python